Fluentix-dev/Flu/README.md

 Way number 1, 2, 4, 6 creates a mutable variable while way number 3, 5, 7 creates a constant.

-### Fluentix Console
+### Flu Console

-- Run: Run fluentix files (using current Fluentix Language available features)
+- Run: Run Flu files (using current Flu Language available features)
-- Packages: Will install addons for your Fluentix (still, WIP)
+- Packages: Will install addons for your Flu (still, WIP)
-  + Download (will have install when the Fluentix Language has that function)
+  + Download (will have install when the Flu Language has that function)
   + Reinstall (just remove that package and install it again)
   + Uninstall (remove that package)
-  + Upload (Upload your packages: now just upload a dir, will be specified when Fluentix Language is finished; verify needs email)
+  + Upload (Upload your packages: now just upload a dir, will be specified when Flu Language is finished; verify needs email)
   + Manage (Manages your uploaded packages; verify needs email)
 - Alias: run long commands shorter

 ---

-## Get Fluentix:
+## Get Flu:

-Get Fluentix via those ways:
+Get Flu via those ways:

 ### 1. All-in-one installer (coming soon)

-It will be available in the future. http://fluentix.dev/downloads
+It will be available in the future. http://Fluentix.dev/downloads

 ### 2. Python

-Install this zip, launch cmd/terminal and get into Fluentix's directory, unzip it and run the `setup.py` file with administration priveliges (mac: `sudo python setup.py` or windows (admin cmd): `python setup.py`)
+Install this zip, launch cmd/terminal and get into Flu's directory, unzip it and run the `setup.py` file with administration priveliges (mac: `sudo python setup.py` or windows (admin cmd): `python setup.py`)

-If no errors occured, you have successfully installed Fluentix!
+If no errors occured, you have successfully installed Flu!

-Start using it by typing `fluentix` (`flu` or `fl` for short)
+Start using it by typing `Flu` (`flu` or `fl` for short)

 ## VS-Code:

-Official syntax for Fluentix is at https://marketplace.visualstudio.com/manage/publishers/fluentix/extensions/fluentix/hub?_a=acquisition
+Official syntax for Flu is at https://marketplace.visualstudio.com/manage/publishers/Fluentix/extensions/Fluentix/hub?_a=acquisition

 ---